We are dedicated to feeding those in need; body, mind and soul.

 Dietitians from Cornell Cooperative Education also frequent the dining room, providing food tastings of simple recipes and offering 'hands on' cooking classes in our staff room for guests to roll up their sleeves and make a delicious tasting, healthy meal.

 Courage to Change (Narcotics Anonymous) meets weekly at Heart and Soul.
-Meetings are held Thursdays at 12:30 pm.
+Meetings are held Thursdays and Fridays from 12:30 pm - 2:00 pm.
 All involved in twelve step recovery are welcome to participate in the meetings.

 Other community groups that hold regular meetings at Heart & Soul include: Niagara County Coalition for Services to the Homeless and Niagara County Community Service Agencies.